michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 12. But he, Pilatos, said to them, What then will you that I do to this, whom ye call King of the Jihudoyee?

-13. And they again cried,Or, the more cried.
-Crucify him!
+13. And they again cried,

 14. Pilatos said to them, Why? what evil hath he done?
 And they the more exceedingly cried, Crucify him.